 June 5, 2012 – Last month, a motion was filed with the U.S. Judicial Panel on Multidistrict Litigation (MDL) to centralize the Pradaxa claims pending in the federal court system under one judge.
 If approved, this action would effectively consolidate all product liability lawsuits over Boehringer Ingelheim’s controversial anticoagulant that have been filed in U.S. district courts throughout the country.
-To date, at least 21 complaints have been filed in 12 jurisdictions, all of which allege that the company failed to adequately warn about the side effects of Pradaxa, which caused plaintiffs or their loved ones to suffer severe side effects or even die from unresolvable internal bleeding complications.

 What’s the problem?